 Use the Previous Target / Next Target icons (found on the Bottom Navigation Bar) to quickly jump between multiple targets within a single scan.

 In the System Settings screen, try assigning the Mark function to one of the Flex NX or NX25 programmable buttons.
-Using the assigned Mark button during 2D collection will place a dotted vertical line in your data, but it will not place discrete target marks.
+Using the assigned Mark button during 2D collection will place a dotted vertical line in your data.